dmss-group3-practice-module/backend/README.md

 |  |      ├──🗂️ service                     Contains the logic to handle the interaction between different entities in the system
 |  |      ├──🗂️ util                        Contains Utils functions that support the main system
 |  |      └── BackendApplication.java
-|  |  └──🗂️ java
+|  |  └──🗂️ resources
-|  |    └── application.properties          Contains the properties the application requires
+|  |    └── application.yml                 Contains the properties the application requires
 ├── README.md
 |── build.gradle                            Dependencies and plugins of project
+|── .env                                    hidden file that need re-creation upon each environment
 └── ...
 ```